Phayde/Windower-addons/trashit/README.md

 ## Overview

-I was tried of the Mog Gardening grind clogging my inventory with worthless items. **Trash It** solves this: flip it on before you collect, and every new item that lands in your inventory gets automatically discarded.
+I was tired of the Mog Gardening grind clogging my inventory with worthless items. **Trash It** solves this: flip it on before you collect, and every new item that lands in your inventory gets automatically discarded.
 A bold on-screen indicator stays visible the entire time so you never forget it's running.

 ---